tiffanymonroe/wdi-remote-gizmo/unit_4/w10d01/instructor_notes/afternoon.md

 words.each { |current_word| p current_word.upcase }
 ```

-And then we can perform some operation on that instantiated variable, such as printing to the console with `p()`
+And then we can perform some operation on that instantiated variable, such as printing to the console with `p()`.

 Compare to JS `.forEach`